Home » Researcher.Life » Independent vs Dependent Variables: Definitions & Examples

 Quantitative independent variables differ in amounts or scales.
 They are numeric and answer questions like “how many” or “how often.”

-Here are a few quantitative independent variables examples:
+Here are a few examples of independent variables in quantitative research:

 • Differences in treatment dosages and frequencies: Useful in determining the appropriate dosage to get the desired outcome.